Locietta/useful-script/config/deprecated/themes/README.md

 ## Custom Prompts

-These are my custom PS1 prompt - arcane:
+These are my custom PS1 currently in use:

 * `arcane_prompt.ps1` is native for PowerShell.
 To use it, you need to source this (i.e. `. path\to\arcane_prompt.ps1`) in your profile.
 * `arcane.zsh` is native for zsh.
 Just source it in `.zshrc` to use it.
 Drop dependency on oh-my-zsh, at cost with less powerful git prompt.